 Why We Only Use Full Spectrum CBD

-Full Spectrum is Worth the Price
+Full spectrum CBD Is Worth the Price

-John White is the founder and CEO of CNBS.org, which is an educational website devoted to all things cannabis.
+John White is the founder and CEO of CNBS.org, an educational website devoted to all things cannabis.
 His site does not sell a house brand, so “we love whatever sells the most each particular month,” John told us.

 “If I don’t have cannabis on hand, I reach for the full spectrum,” John said, candidly, “as it’s the closest thing to it.”